Winterthur pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Winterthur?

-On 25 June 2026, Grass is the dominant pollen source in Winterthur. willow, alder, birch, hazel, and cypress are not currently active.
+On 16 July 2026, Cypress is the dominant pollen source in Winterthur. grass are also present but at lower levels. hazel, willow, alder, artemisia, and birch are not currently active.

 When is pollen season in Winterthur?